AdobeDocs/advertising.en/help/integrations/analytics/data-variances.md

 Clicks to [!UICONTROL AMO ID Instances] = ([!UICONTROL AMO ID Instances] / Adobe Advertising Clicks)
 ```

 [!UICONTROL AMO ID Instances] represents the number of times that [AMO IDs](ids.md) are tracked on the site.
 Each time an ad is clicked, an AMO ID (`s_kwcid`) parameter is added to the landing page URL.
 The number of [!UICONTROL AMO ID Instances], therefore, is analogous to the number of clicks and can be validated against actual ad clicks.
-We typically see an 80% match rate for [!DNL Search, Social, & Commerce] and a 30% match rate for [!DNL DSP] traffic (when filtered to include only click-through [!UICONTROL AMO ID Instances]).
+We typically see an 85% match rate for [!DNL Search, Social, & Commerce] and a 30% match rate for [!DNL DSP] traffic (when filtered to include only click-through [!UICONTROL AMO ID Instances]).
 The difference in expectations between search and display can be explained by the expected traffic behavior.
 Search captures intent, and, as such, users usually intend to click on the search results from their query.
 Users who see a display or online video ad, however, are more likely to click the ad unintentionally and then either bounce from the site or abandon the new window that loads before the page activity is tracked.

 In Adobe Advertising reports, you can similarly compare clicks to instances using the "[!UICONTROL ef_id_instances]" metric instead of [!UICONTROL AMO ID Instances]:

 ```
-Clicks to [EF ID Instances = (ef_id_instances / Clicks)
+Clicks to EF ID Instances = (ef_id_instances / Clicks)
 ```

 While you should expect a high match rate between the AMO ID and the EF ID, don't expect 100% parity because AMO ID and EF ID fundamentally track different data, and this difference can lead to slight differences in the total [!UICONTROL AMO ID Instances] and [!UICONTROL EF ID Instances].
 If the total [!UICONTROL AMO ID Instances] in [!DNL Analytics] differ from [!UICONTROL EF ID Instances] in Adobe Advertising by more than 1%, however, contact your Adobe Account Team for assistance.